- Home

 3. Think about pet adoption

 For example, daily dog walking can lead to conversations with other owners or people asking to pet their dog – not to mention the health benefits regular walks can bring.
-Even activities like going to the pet shop to buy food or taking their furry friend to the vet can help foster a sense of connection with their community.
+Even activities like going to buy dog food or taking their furry friend to the vet can help foster a sense of connection with the community.

 Of course, adopting a pet is a big commitment, so it won’t be right for everyone.
 However, there are plenty of ways older adults can spend more time with animals (and reap the rewards) without committing to a permanent pet – such as borrowing pets from others.